Featured image of 3D Printer Enclosure Ventilation with Air Filter: The Basics Source: zzsf via Reddit

 Fiction: The printer has to be ventilated outdoors, otherwise it cannot be filtered.

-In fact, most 3D printers are not ventilated to the outside due to the fact that chamber heat will be lost, increasing the chances of warpage and other undesirable effects.
+The fact is, most 3D printers aren’t ventilated to the outside due to the fact that chamber heat will be lost, increasing the chances of warpage and other undesirable effects.
 But there are alternatives, as we’ll go over below.

-Fiction: HEPA filters will not filter out nanoparticles generated by 3D printers.
+Fiction: HEPA filters won’t filter out nanoparticles generated by 3D printers.

 This is complicated.
 HEPA filters can filter out particles generated by 3D printers, including some ultra-fine particles (less than 100 nm in diameter).
 However, consumer air filters (activated carbon) struggle much more with effectively filtering out VOCs associated with 3D printing.